-Candidate's Name Evaluator's Name Select $oxtimes$ your role in the evalu ation process: Candidate Cooperating Teacher West Chester University (WCU) Faculty Member you think the Candidate has de emonstrated.
-FOR THE RELEVANT H der each item, please select the box 🔀 next to the level of performance that TERNSHIP, PLEASE SELECT ONLY ONE OPTION FOR EACH SECTION.
-The sevaluations.
-3- E xemplary: 2- S uperior.
-1- Satisfactory: Candidate performed commend well beyond that expected of a novice (TI dably; reflective of successful efforts his rating should be reserved to highlight exceptional strengths.)
+Candidate's Name Evaluator's Name Select $oxtimes$ your role in the evaluati on process: Candidate Cooperating Teacher West Chester University (WCU) Faculty Member you think the Candidate has demo onstrated.
+FOR THE RELEVANT H der each item, please select the box 🔀 next to the level of performance that IERNSHIP, PLEASE SELECT ONLY ONE OPTION FOR EACH SECTION.
+The s evaluations.
+3- E xemplary: 2- Superior: well beyond that expected of a novice (Th lably: reflective of successful efforts nis rating should be reserved to highlight exceptional strengths.)

-1-Satisfactory: Candidate performed adequately with few exceptions; reflective of satisfactory efforts

-0-Unsatisfactory: Candidate performed at a level less than satisfactory; reflective of the need to strengthen and/or develop

-NA-Not Applicable: Insufficient basis for judgment
+2- S uperior.
+Candidate performed commendably; reflective of successful efforts 1- Satisfactory: Candidate performed adequately with few exceptions; reflective of satisfactory efforts 0-Unsatisfactory: Candidate performed at a level less than satisfactory; reflective of the need to strengthen and/or develop NA- N ot Applicable: Insufficient basis for judgment